kdoore/CS2335-Gitbook/project-3/gamedata-with-unityevent.md

         // Get / Set HighScore using Unity PlayerPrefs dictionary if (PlayerPrefs.HasKey("HighScore"))
         {
+            ////REMOVE or COMMENT-OUT the line of code below
-           /// totalScore = PlayerPrefs.GetInt("HighScore"); //this will cause problems, remove this line of code Debug.Log("Initial High Score:" + PlayerPrefs.GetInt("HighScore"));
+           /// totalScore = PlayerPrefs.GetInt("HighScore");
+            Debug.Log("Initial High Score:" + PlayerPrefs.GetInt("HighScore"));
         }
         else //"HighScore" has never been created, so create it and give initial value of 0.